phuvf/oscpoint/README.md

 ## Support

 OSCPoint is developed by [Nick Roberts](https://github.com/phuvf).
-My day job is head of development for [OctoCue](https://octocue.com), so the OSCPoint PowerPoint add-in uses OctoCue's code signing certificate (in exchange for a bit of brand exposure).
+My day job is head of development for [OctoCue](https://octocue.com), so the OSCPoint PowerPoint add-in uses OctoCue's code signing certificate, in exchange for a bit of brand exposure.

 If you have questions or find bugs please use the [issue tracker on GitHub](https://github.com/phuvf/oscpoint/issues).